jupyterlab/frontends-team-compass/rfc/development-cycle.md

 The last two mean you have to totally finish a release on one branch before you start on the next one.
 For example, it would be illegal to have releases in this order: `1.2.0a0`, `1.3.0a0`, `1.2.0`, then `1.3.0`.
 However, you could have `1.2.0a0`, `1.1.1a0`, `1.2.0`, then `1.1.1`, because these would be on different branches, `1.x.0` and `1.1.x`.

-**JavaScript versions In Sync** We are ok always keeping the JS version bumps in sync.
+**JavaScript versions In Sync** We are OK always keeping the JS version bumps in sync.
 Meaning that if we do a major release of the Python package we also do a major release of all JS versions.

 ## Strategy